sp94/Peacock.jl/paper/paper.md

 ## Loading a crystal

-Here we demonstrate how to reproduce the examples of \autoref{examples}, where we analyse a crystal with fragile topology [@blanco2019engineering].
+Here we demonstrate how to reproduce the examples of \autoref{fig:examples}, where we analyse a crystal with fragile topology [@blanco2019engineering].

 For this example, we load the geometry, solver, and high symmetry points